Drift · Coherence · Admissibility · External Correction

 AI systems behave much the same way structurally.
 Instead of metal shavings, worn bearings, weakening springs, and degraded oil, drift accumulates inside the informational state of the system itself.

-Assumptions become slightly distorted.
+Assumptions become distorted.
 Context becomes stale.
 Relationships become misweighted.
 Memory becomes inconsistent.
 Internal representations slowly separate from external reality.

 Healthy systems are not systems without drift.
 Healthy systems are systems with continuous correction.